Men Without Women (Murakami short story collection)

-Men Without Women (女のいない男たち, Onna no inai otokotachi) is a 2014 collection of short stories by Japanese author Haruki Murakami, translated and published in English in 2017.
+Men Without Women (女のいない男たち, Onna no inai otokotachi) is a 2014 collection of short stories by Japanese author Haruki Murakami; the collection was translated and published in English in 2017.
 The stories are about men who have lost women in their lives, usually to other men or death.
 The collection shares its title with Ernest Hemingway's second short story collection.